centrifugal/centrifugo/docs/content/server/install.md

 docker run --ulimit nofile=65536:65536 -v /host/dir/with/config/file:/centrifugo -p 8000:8000 centrifugo/centrifugo centrifugo -c config.json
 ```

 Note that docker allows setting `nofile` limits in command-line arguments which is pretty important to handle lots of simultaneous persistent connections and not run out of open file limit (each connection requires one file descriptor).
-See also [OS tuning chapter](deploy/tuning.md).
+See also [OS tuning chapter](../deploy/tuning.md).

+## Kubernetes Helm chart

+Official Kubernetes Helm chart available and [located on Github](https://github.com/centrifugal/helm-charts).
+Follow instructions in repository README to bootstrap Centrifugo inside your Kubernetes cluster.

 ## RPM and DEB packages for Linux